mildsunrise/protobuf-inspector/README.md

     ./main.py < my-protobuf-blob

-After reading the first (blind) analysis of the blob, you typically start defining some of the fields so protobuf-parser can better parse your blobs, until you get to a point where you have a full protobuf definition and the parser no longer has to guess anything.
+After reading the first (blind) analysis of the blob, you typically start defining some of the fields so protobuf-inspector can better parse your blobs, until you get to a point where you have a full protobuf definition and the parser no longer has to guess anything.